JU becomes member of International Centre for STEM education

 "Through the membership in this prestigious consortiaum we have access to collaboration with some of the most successful international research institutes in the STEM education research arena," says Jesper Boesen, Associate Professor of Mathematics Didactics who is leading the collaboration on behalf of the School of Education and Communication.

-The IncluSMe project, an Erasmus+ project focussing on intercultural learning in mathematics and science initial teacher education, is one example of the consortium's initiatives.
+The IncluSMe project, External link, opens in new window. an Erasmus+ project focussing on intercultural learning in mathematics and science initial teacher education, is one example of the consortium's initiatives.
 The School of Education and Communication have delivered two modules to the project, which is concluding in 2019.
 ICSE has three international projects running in parallel and are currently working on a set of H2020 and Erasmus+ proposals for the coming years.